 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Inpatient Outpatient Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Network Non-Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Non-Network Inpatient services limited per year as follows: Limit will be the same as, and combined with, those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services.
-Outpatient therapies: What Is the Copayment or Coinsurance You Pay?
+Depending upon where the ne Covered Health Care a same as those stated u Freatment applicable prior authorization Ith Care Service category in Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Non-Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Habilitative Services business days bef In addition, for Out-of-No Benefits for a scheduled a fore admission, or as soc etwork Benefits you mus on as is reasonably possi ore admission for scheduled Inpatient Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits .
+Non-Network Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Inpatient services limited per year as follows: Limit will be the same as, and combined with, those stated under Skilled Nursing Facility/Inpatient Rehabilitation Services .
+Outpatient Network Non-Network Outpatient therapies: What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 20% 40% Physical therapy.
 Occupational therapy.
 Manipulative Treatment.
 Speech therapy.
 Post-cochlear implant aural therapy.
 Cognitive therapy.
-For the above outpatient therapies: Limits will be the same as, and combined with, those stated under Rehabilitation Services - Outpatient Therapy and Manipulative Treatment.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non-Network Yes Does the Annual Deductible Apply?
-Network Yes Non-Network Yes